mariohernandez/mariohernandezio/src/about.md

 Thank you for visiting my blog.
 I hope you find its content engaging and most of all, helpful.

-I am a passionate Front-end developer with over 15 years of experience.
+I am a passionate Sr. Software Engineer with over 15 years of experience.
 I specialize on building [Drupal](https://drupal.org) websites and leading teams to build great user experiences.
 Another of my passions is training teams of all sizes on all things Front-end and Drupal.
 I travel across the country to speak and run workshops at various Open Source events such as Drupal Cons, Drupal Camps and others.